aboutcode-org/aboutcode/README.md

 - **[ScanCode Toolkit](https://github.com/nexB/scancode-toolkit)**: a set of code scanning tools to detect the origin and license of code and dependencies.
 ScanCode now uses a plug-in architecture to run a series of scan-related tools in one process flow.
-This is the most popular project and is used by 100's of software teams .
+This is the most popular project and is used by 100's of software teams.
 The lead maintainer is @pombredanne

-- **[Scancode.io](https://github.com/nexB/scancode.io)**: is a web-based and API to run and review scans in rich scripted pipelines, on different kinds of containers, docker images, package archives, manifests etc, to get information on licenses, copyrights, source, vulneribilities.
+- **[Scancode.io](https://github.com/nexB/scancode.io)**: is a web-based API to run and review scans in rich scripted pipelines, on different kinds of containers, docker images, package archives, manifests, etc, to get information on licenses, copyrights, source, vulnerabilities.
 The lead maintainer is @tdruez

 - **[VulnerableCode](https://github.com/nexB/vulnerablecode)**: is a web-based API and database to collect and track all the known software package vulnerabilities, with